munktron239/OffShore-LaunchSite/README.md

 - mod support: provide support for planet scaling mods
   - currently tested with: JNSQ - works
-  - untested: RSS, KSRSS - unknown if works or not
+  - untested: RSS, KSRSS - unknown if works or not.
+Feel free to try it out yourself!

+- test more thoroughly in career - see if prices are too high, low, etc
 - add it to other planets...
 Laythe, perhaps?